 While there are a lot of different things to take into account when choosing your gaming graphics card, the main things to remember are that you should prioritize memory and buying the right card for your monitor resolution, and you should also choose a card that is appropriate, based on the power and space available to you.

 Interested in finding out more about esports setups?
 Then read The Best Esports Setup: A Complete Guide for a better understanding.
-Or delve into the what makes a good esports monitor here Best Monitors for Eye Strain – A Complete Guide in 2020.
+Or delve into what makes a good esports monitor here Best Monitors for Eye Strain – A Complete Guide in 2020.
+You can also check out our ELITE professional gaming monitors to suit your graphics card.